thombergs/cdc-workshop/README.md

 | **Java Feign Consumer with Pact** | :heavy_check_mark: | :x: |
 | **Java Feign Consumer with Spring Cloud Contract** | :x: | :heavy_check_mark: |

-After successfully setting up a contract test between one consumer and one provider you may create additional consumers and providers and set up additional contracts.
+Complete the following tasks:

+1. implement the selected consumer (which implies creating a contract)
+1. implement the selected provider (which implies creating a test against the contract)
+1. change the contract and repeat steps 1 and 2 to update the consumer and provider to the contract

+You can find more detailed steps for each of the consumers and providers below.

 ## Consumer Implementations